din14970/personal-site/content/pages/resume.md

 <h5>Ph.D.
 Researcher</h5>
 <h6>University of Antwerp and SCK-CEN, Belgium</h6>
 <p>
+Project was funded through a scholarship awarded by the Belgian Nuclear Research Center (SCK-CEN).
-My research focused on the effects of radiation on Ti-stabilized stainless steel, and the role of nano-sized TiC precipitates in inhibiting deleterious material degradation.
-The work mainly involved nanoscale characterization with TEM and APT.
-I mentored two successful master thesis students.
-I performed experiments at and collaborated with researchers from the University of Michigan, the University of California, Berkeley and the Center for Advanced Energy Studies in Idaho Falls through NSUF-RTE funding.
-I also created a utility to help TEM operators tilt their crystalline sample to the correct diffraction conditions and implemented a basic cluster dynamics code.
-The project was funded through a scholarship awarded by the Belgian Nuclear Research Center (SCK-CEN).
-I became an avid python programmer, user of the scientific python stack, and amateur data scientist who participated in a hackaton.
+Investigated the effects of radiation on Ti-stabilized stainless steel, and the role of nano-sized TiC precipitates in inhibiting deleterious material degradation.
+Performed extensive nanoscale characterization with transmission electron microscopy and atom probe tomography.
+Mentored two successful master thesis students.
+Performed experiments at, and collaborated with, researchers from the University of Michigan, the University of California, Berkeley and the Center for Advanced Energy Studies in Idaho Falls through NSUF-RTE funding, obtained through competitive proposal writing.
+Became an avid python programmer, user of the scientific python stack, and amateur data scientist who participated in a hackaton.
+Developed a python utility to help TEM operators tilt crystalline samples to the correct diffraction conditions and implemented a basic cluster dynamics code.
 </p>
 </div>
 </div>